Right-wing terrorism: Israel

 A number of right-wing Revisionist Zionist groups have been designated as terrorist organisations.
 Lehi, known as the Stern Gang, was a Zionist paramilitary and terrorist organization founded in Mandatory Palestine in 1940, professing National Bolshevism and influenced by Italian fascism.
-It carried out assassinations and alleged massacres until it was disbanded in 1949.
-The Jewish Underground was a radical right-wing organization considered terrorist by Israel.
-It plotted and carried out car and bus bombings, and attacks on students and on religious sites in the early 1980s until the arrest of its main activists in 1984.
-Kach and its splinter group Kahane Chai were a right-wing Orthodox Jewish, ultranationalist political party in Israel, formed in 1971 and designated as terrorist from the 1990s by Israel, Canada, the European Union, Japan, and the United States.
+It carried out assassinations and it was also accused of committing massacres until it was disbanded in 1949.
+The Jewish Underground was a radical right-wing organization which was considered a terrorist organization by the Israeli government.
+It plotted and carried out car and bus bombings, and it also plotted and carried out attacks on students and religious sites in the early 1980s until the arrest of its main activists in 1984.
+Kach and its splinter group Kahane Chai was a right-wing Orthodox Jewish, ultranationalist political party in Israel, which was formed in 1971 and was designated as a terrorist organization by Israel in the 1990s, Canada, the European Union, Japan, and the United States.

-Syria and Lebanon

-See Falangist militancy in Lebanon and Fascist militancy in Syria and Lebanon.